0xJuancito/multichain-auditor/README.md

 For some chains, `block.number` is NOT a reliable source of timing information.
 Especially in L2 like [Optimism](https://community.optimism.io/docs/developers/build/differences/#block-production-is-not-constant) for example.

 💡 Look for the use of `block.number` as a time reference, especially on L2.

-### `transfer`, `send` and fixed gas operations

-`transfer` and `send` forward a hardcoded amount of gas and are [discouraged as gas costs can change](https://consensys.net/diligence/blog/2019/09/stop-using-soliditys-transfer-now/).
-On certain chains that cost can be higher than in Mainnet, and can result in issues, like in [zkSync Era](https://twitter.com/zksync/status/1644139364270878720).

-💡 Look for fixed gas operations like `transfer` or `send`.

-### Gas fees

-Transactions on Ethereum mainnet are much more expensive than on other chains.
-Chains with very low fees may open the possibility to implement attacks that require a large amount of transactions, or where the cost-benefit of the attack would now be profitable.

-Examples:

-- DOS on unbound arrays
-- DOS by filling bound arrays
-- Spamming that can incur in extra processing costs for the protocol
-- An attack that only drains smaller amounts of wei that wouldn't be profitable with high gas fees
-- Frontrunning operations to prevent txs to be executed during a time frame (liquidations, complete auctions, etc.)
-- Griefing attacks against the protocol

-Although cheaper, each case should be analyzed to check if it is economically viable to actually be considered an attack.

-💡 Analyze attack vectors that require low gas fees or where a considerable numbers of transactions have to be executed

 ### L2 Sequencer Uptime Feeds in Chainlink